stevefarra/ec-stingy/README.md

 This project can serve as a boilerplate for any device that measures the electrical activity of the heart and be easily adapted to meet the user's needs.
 By open-sourcing the design files and code, the project aims to make medical hardware and technology more accessible and reduce the barrier to entry for prototyping.

 ## Directory Overview
-Each folder corresponds to a discrete stage of development or component of the final product, and are listed in the order they were tackled.
+Each folder corresponds to a discrete stage of development or component of the final product.

 [`algorithm/`](algorithm/) - A simulation suite for prototyping digital signal filtering and peak detection.